SharkSnack/shiren-4/content/dungeons/emerald-terrace.md

   <img src="../images/dungeons/devils_navel_2.png"/>
 </div>

-Mixers continue to appear on 27F, so finish synthesizing if you didn't do so on 26F.<br/>Fowl Wizard's magic bullet effect is randomly selected from confusion, blind, transient, and 20 damage.<br/>If a Kappa Pest is standing on an item, swing a Transient Staff or wait until night to claim the item.<br/>Grape Grimes lower weapon or shield upgrade value by 2 and can multiply, so unequip your equipment.<br/>Continue to hunt Lime Zaloklefts (24-30F) for item drops if possible.<br/>Remember, you want to save Seal Staff for the final boss.
+Mixers continue to appear on 27F, so finish synthesizing if you didn't do so on 26F.<br/>MC Mage's magic bullet effect is randomly selected from confusion, blind, transient, and 20 damage.<br/>If a Kappa Pest is standing on an item, swing a Transient Staff or wait until night to claim the item.<br/>Grimes lower weapon or shield upgrade value by 2 and can multiply, so unequip your equipment.<br/>Continue to hunt Lime Zaloklefts (24-30F) for item drops if possible.<br/>Remember, you want to save Seal Staff for the final boss.

 Dark Ricebadgers and Evil Sky Dragons can't be one-shot with B rank moves at night.<br/>Evil Sky Dragon's special attack deals 50 fire damage from anywhere in the room, so stay in hallways.<br/>That said, Evil Sky Dragons provide 1500 experience points, so try to defeat any that you see.

 ⭐︎ <span class="orangeText">For those that can't deal with night</span> ⭐︎

 Rush stairs in hopes of reaching the boss before it turns to night.<br/>
-If you get the transient effect from a Fowl Wizard's magic bullet, go ahead and advance to the next floor.<br/>To avoid wasting turns, don't approach Kappa Pest if it's standing on an item.
+If you get the transient effect from a MC Mage's magic bullet, go ahead and advance to the next floor.<br/>To avoid wasting turns, don't approach Kappa Pest if it's standing on an item.

-### Boss 1
+### Mid Boss

 This is typically the most difficult point of the main story.